 Then, by using our online pension calculator you can see how much you could have in your pension pot and how much extra you might need to save to get to your goal.

 If you’re registered for online servicing with Standard Life it’s easy to check where you’re invested and make changes if you wish.
 Depending how hands-on you want to be, there are ready-made options and options that allow you to take more control of your investments.

 Before making any decisions you can read more about investment risk and check how much risk you might be comfortable with using our attitude to risk checker.

 If you’ve done a bit of job hopping, you may have several different pension plans from different employers, which can be hard to keep track of.
 If you want to explore simplifying things by bringing them all together, you can read more about finding lost pensions on the government’s website or about combining pensions on our Pension transfers page.
 Transferring won’t be right for everyone and you will need to consider all the facts before deciding.

 Then you can roll your sleeves up, log on to our retirement calculator and find out just how much you need to save now to look forward to a better future.

 Meet the 26-year-old pension saver

-“The importance of having a pension was drilled into me by my parents and my work.
+“The importance of having a pension plan was drilled into me by my parents and my work.
 Both made me realise that starting your saving young makes a difference,” says George, whose job as an investment analyst gives him insight into saving and investing.

-“Our company has a pensions adviser who came in to speak to us, and that made me realise that it’s important to save into a pension and it’s also a really tax-efficient way to save your money.”
+“Our company has a pensions adviser who came in to speak to us, and that made me realise that it’s important to save into a pension plan and it’s also a really tax-efficient way to save your money.”